Women photographers: The first professionals

 In Sweden too, women entered the photography business at an early stage.
-Brita Sofia Hesselius performed Daguerreotype photography in Karlstad as early as 1845, and Marie Kinnberg was one of the first to use the new photographic technique in Gothenburg in 1851–52.
+Brita Sofia Hesselius performed Daguerreotype photography in Karlstad as early as 1845, Marie Kinnberg was one of the first to use the new photographic technique in Gothenburg in 1851–52, and Hedvig Söderström became the first woman to open her own studio in the capital in 1857.
 Hilda Sjölin became a professional photographer in Malmö in 1860, opening a studio there the following year, while Sofia Ahlbom also included photography among the arts she practiced in the 1860s.
 In 1864, Bertha Valerius in Stockholm became official photographer of the Royal Swedish court (later followed as such by her student Selma Jacobsson).
 During the 1860s, they were at least 15 confirmed female photographers in Sweden, three of whom, Rosalie Sjöman, Caroline von Knorring and Bertha Valerius belonging to the elite of their profession.
 In 1888, the first woman, Anna Hwass, became a member of the board of the Fotografiska föreningen ('Photographic Society').

 Thora Hallager, one of Denmark's earliest women photographers, probably practiced in Copenhagen from the beginning of the 1850s.
 She is however remembered above all for the fine portrait of Hans Christian Andersen she took in 1869.
 In Norway, Marie Magdalene Bull opened her studio in the 1850s as well.

 In Finland, Caroline Becker of Vyborg and Hedvig Keppler of Turku both opened their studios in 1859, followed by four others until Julia Widgrén became Finland's first famous female photographer in the late 1860s.
 The Netherlands had its first professional female photographer the same decade, were Maria Hille worked with her spouse in his studio from 1853, and managed it in her own name when she was widowed in 1863.